bparanj/crystal/programming/iac/docs/experiments/secure-redis.md

 If your goal is to complete the Redis configuration task during the base image creation stage with Packer using Ansible, and you want to incorporate security recommendations such as disallowing specific commands, you will need to ensure your Ansible playbook is properly set up to configure Redis as desired.
 Based on the variables you've shown, it looks like you're preparing to manage Redis configuration through Ansible, which is a good approach.

-Here's how you might adjust and expand your Ansible setup for Redis configuration, including command restrictions, within your Packer build process:
+Here's how you might adjust and expand your Ansible setup for Redis configuration,  command restrictions, within your Packer build process:

 ### 1. Expand the Ansible Role or Playbook

-First, ensure your Ansible role or playbook that configures Redis includes tasks to update the Redis configuration file (`/etc/redis/redis.conf`) with the desired settings, including disabling specific commands.
+First, ensure your Ansible role or playbook that configures Redis includes tasks to update the Redis configuration file (`/etc/redis/redis.conf`) with the desired settings,  disabling specific commands.
 You'll likely want to use the `lineinfile` module for simple changes or the `template` module for more comprehensive configurations.

 ```yaml
 - name: Configure Redis settings